-Depending on whether the customer says yes or no to the first upsell offer, you can still offer them another one-click upsell or a down-sell.
+Whether the customer says yes or no to the first upsell offer, you can still offer them another one-click upsell or a down-sell.

-In fact, this feature is so robust that it almost deserves its own review.
+This feature is so robust that it almost deserves its own review.

 The ability to do this is crucial.
 As marketers, if you aren’t able to sell them on a primary product, you want the ability to sell them on something else.